Hyeseong0317/Pytorch-_-_-/README.md

 ---

 When a model fails to capture important distinctions and patterns in the data, so it performs poorly even in training data, that is called underfitting.

+Here's the takeaway: Models can suffer from either:

+Overfitting: capturing spurious patterns that won't recur in the future, leading to less accurate predictions, or

+Underfitting: failing to capture relevant patterns, again leading to less accurate predictions.

+We use validation data, which isn't used in model training, to measure a candidate model's accuracy.
+This lets us try many candidate models and keep the best one.